BISHOP PAVILION & BRIDGE PLAYING FIELD

 Grindleford Playing Fields Association 200 Club

-The club over the years has helped raise considerable amounts of much needed money to help with the maintenance of the Bishop pavilion, the play area and the field itself.
+Over the years the club has raised considerable amounts of much needed money to help with the maintenance of the Bishop Pavilion, the play area and the field itself.
 Whilst most of the mowing, sweeping and general cleaning is done by volunteers considerable expense is incurred such as fuel and service to mowing equipment, cleaning, decorating and other consumables used around the buildings and field.
 We are proud of our facilities and want to keep them up to standard.

 A monthly draw is held at the Playing Field Association management meeting or a suitable GFPA function.
 Prize money is as follows:

 except Carnival and Christmas: four x £10